-July - September 2007 Update: The plans, specifications and estimates (PS&E) for two of the three bid packages are nearing completion.
-The third package is scheduled to be completed at the end of the October.
-The second draft of the RFP for the system integrator is complete.
-A vendor outreach meeting will be held in January to get input on the clarity of the document.
+October - December 2007 Update: The plans, specifications and estimates (PS&E) for all three bid packages were completed.
+A vendor outreach meeting will be held on January 8th to get input on the clarity of the document.
 The revised and final document will be issued next spring.
 Construction of the facility, beginning with the roadway work, is scheduled to begin in late 2008.